 High Thread Count

-Not just sheets, thread count is important to factor in when buying duvet covers.
+Not just for organic cotton sheets, thread count is important to factor in when buying duvet covers.
 Like sheets, a duvet cover with a higher thread count means a finer and softer weave.
 Aim for a duvet with at least a thread count of 300 or more.

 Related Article: Percale vs Sateen - Which one to pick?